phalcon/blog/data/posts/2017-03-15-q1-goals-update.md

 We would like to give you a quick update on the work done so far, trying to meet our Q1 goals.

 ### Github
-We have converted the Phalcon github account to an organization.
+We have converted the [Phalcon Github](https://github.com/phalcon) account to an organization.
 This move offers much better flexibility and organization for the project.
 Several contributors/members of the core team have been added to it, and more will follow soon.

 We also started creating different groups in the organization, that will allow for a much better and streamlined process of assigning bugs and issues, merging pull requests, maintaining documentation etc. We are also investigating viable options for NFRs, where we can get a feel of which NFRs are mostly requested so that we can address them first.